-Graph 8.
-Scatterplot US states 2019 (same length axes - RStudio)
+11 Scatterplot US states 2019 - same length axes (RStudio)

-(8a) Repeat steps as in #7 but make the two X and Y axes the same length (from rate 10 to rate 60).
+(11a) In the same R file, repeat steps as in #10 but make the two X and Y axes the same length (from rate 10 to rate 60).
 Note that since the plot area in R is like a rubber sheet, you want to export this plot to a square format when saving the PDF.
 On screen it's not square, and it does't have to be, however the two axes will have the same data range length.
+Watch out for bad spacing characters if cut/ pasting code; they will look red in RStudio so delete them if that happens.